 With trousers ripped, light wallets, and lips bleeding.

 In the first stanza of ‘Whatever Happened?’
 The speaker begins by stating that the mysterious event is “receding.
-This means that the memory of it, or the date of the event itself is moving into the past.
+This means that the memory of it, or the date of the event itself, is moving into the past.
 It occurred “At once.”
-At this point, it is entirely unclear what is happening in the text, but the next lines inform the reader that there is someone with the speaker.
+At this point, it is entirely unclear what is happening in the text, but the next lines inform the reader that someone is with the speaker.
 They are together, experiencing the drama of travel.

 Yes, gone, thank God!
 Remembering each detail

 The second tercet of ‘Whatever Happened?” begins with an exclamation.
 The speaker is happy that the memory of “each detail” is slowly disappearing.
 It was tough for the travelers to have these thoughts in their minds for one night.
 It kept them up, as they tossed and turned.
 They dwelled on what happened to them the previous day, worrying about what they should do next, and any mistakes they might’ve made.